IronBox/abexpress-debugtool/README.md

 __Method 1 (Windows UI, Recommended)__
 1. Press the Windows key
-2. Run "services.msc".
+2. Type `services.msc`
+3. Right click on the Services app and select `Run as administrator`
-3. Right click on the service named **AB Express Client Service** and click Start
+4. Right click on the service named **AB Express Client Service** and click Start

 __Method 2 (Command prompt, advanced)__
 1. Press the Windows key
 2. Type `cmd`
-3. Right-click the Command Prompt app and select Run as Administrator
+3. Right-click the Command Prompt app and select `Run as administrator`
 4. Enter the following command to start the AB Express service `sc start abexpressclient`